 Citi just announced they are offering an increased balance transfer period for their premier balance transfer credit card.
-Intro APR Period: 0% APR for 18 months on balance transfers and 18 months on purchases, based on your application.
-This tiered balance transfer offer is a great opportunity to take advantage of 0% interest rates.
+Intro APR Period: 0% APR for 21 months on balance transfers and 21 months on purchases.
+This balance transfer offer is a great opportunity to take advantage of 0% interest rates.

 Which card is better?
 The decision comes down to what you are looking for.
-The key is to run the numbers and determine which benefits are most important to you – a longer 0% intro, cash back, rewards program, or other perks.
+The key is to run the numbers and determine which benefits are most important to you – a longer 0% intro, cash back, rewards program, no annual fees, no penalties for late payments, or other perks.

 With the credit card market opening up and becoming more competitive, it makes sense to get a card that will give you more benefits as a consumer.
 Find the credit card that meets your needs.